 To fill these whole wheat miguelitos, you should barely make a downward-sloping cut and only halfway down (it doesn’t cut completely, the bread shouldn’t separate).
 With your fingers open the bread a little and fill it.
 It is recommended to use a pastry bag to do this.
 It is more practical, easier and aesthetically more attractive.

-At the end you can sprinkle with icing sugar if you wish and simply enjoy it with that coffee or the traditional Argentine mate!
+Finally, you can sprinkle with powdered sugar if desired.
+Enjoy with that coffee or the traditional Argentine mates!

 Do not forget to follow me on social networks to know the latest news in whole grain recipes!